diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Blocks
 HDFS, too, has the concept of a block, but it is a much larger unit—128 MB by default.
 Unlike a filesystem for a single disk, a file in HDFS that is smaller than a single block does not occupy a full block’s worth of underlying storage.

-HDFS blocks are large compared to disk blocks, and the reason is to minimize the cost of seeks.
+`HDFS blocks are large compared to disk blocks, and the reason is to minimize the cost of seeks`.
 If the block is large enough, the time it takes to transfer the data from the disk can be significantly longer than the time to seek to the start of the block.
 Thus, transferring a large file made of multiple blocks operates at the disk transfer rate.

 A quick calculation shows that if the seek time is around 10 ms and the transfer rate is 100 MB/s, `to make the seek time 1% of the transfer time`, we need to make the block size around 100 MB.
 The default is actually 128 MB, although many HDFS installations use larger block sizes. `This figure will continue to be revised upward as transfer speeds grow with new generations of disk drives`.